 Providers may deliver a non-NRS–approved test for staff-determined eligibility, class placement, and instructional support.

-Non-Approved Test is a test that is not approved for performance accountability under the NRS, such as, but not limited to, the Test of Adult Basic Education (TABE) Placement Locator, TSIA, GED Ready®, HiSET® Interactive Practice Tests, and tests included in commercial learning software programs.
+Non-NRS–Approved Test is a test that is not approved for performance accountability under the NRS, such as the Test of Adult Basic Education (TABE) Placement Locator, TSIA, GED Ready®, HiSET® Interactive Practice Tests, and tests included in commercial learning software programs.
 Grantees and providers may administer these tests to individuals enrolling in the AEL program during the pandemic period as part of staff-determined eligibility, class placement, and instructional support.

 NRS-Approved Test is a test that is approved for AEL performance accountability purposes in Texas, as outlined in the Texas AEL Assessment Guide.
-Current tests allowed for use in the Texas AEL program are the BEST Plus 2.0, BEST Literacy, TABE® 11&12, TABE CLAS-E, CASAS Reading GOALS, CASAS Math Goals, and the CASAS Life Work Listening and Reading series.
+Current tests allowed for use in the Texas AEL program are the BEST Plus 2.0, BEST Literacy, TABE® 11&12, TABE CLAS-E, CASAS Reading GOALS, CASAS Math Goals, and the CASAS Life and Work Listening and Reading series.